AdamWaldie/WaldosMissionPack/README.md

 2. Copy everything bar the mission.sqm from that folder into your mission
 3. Ensure that the mission.sqm is unbinarized (attributes --> General --> under Misc --> uncheck the "binarize the scenario file" box)
 4. Fill out the relevant information in the description.ext
+5. Comment out / replace the MHQ related calls in the init.sqf and initServer.sqf
-5. IF YOU ARE USING ACE 3:
+6. IF YOU ARE USING ACE 3:
    - Disable ACE 3 Respawn in server & mission addon settings.
-6. IF YOU ARE USING ACRE2:
+7. IF YOU ARE USING ACRE2:
    - Player Groups MUST be given a Callsign in Eden & have their Callsign & radio frequiencies assigned in missionParameters.sqf.
-7. Waldo's AI tweaks can be set via the missionParameters.sqf file.
+8. Waldo's AI tweaks can be set via the missionParameters.sqf file.
-8. Remove the UnitInsignias Folder if you arent planning to use them.
+9. Remove the UnitInsignias Folder if you arent planning to use them.
-9. Remove/alter differing setup scripts in init.sqf & initServer.sqf as required and labelled.
+10. Remove/alter differing setup scripts in init.sqf & initServer.sqf as required and labelled.

 # Other Information
 - All files are provided with description on their utilisation, their parameters and how you can use them.